 There are various levels and designations of cultural properties of Japan.
 They may be designated by institutions on municipal, prefectural, and national level, and in a multitude of fields: there are “Tangible Cultural Properties”, “Intangible Cultural Property”, “Folk Cultural Properties”, Monuments, Cultural Landscapes, Groups of Traditional Buildings, “Conservation Techniques for Cultural Properties”, and “Buried Cultural Properties”.
 All these are regulated in the “Law for the Protection of Cultural Properties” (1950).

-In the field of Karate and Kobudo, the field of designation is “Intangible Cultural Property” (mukei bunkazai), also sometimes referred to as “Intangible Cultural Asset”.
-According to law this exclusively refers to human skills of high historical or artistic value such as drama (Noh, Bunraku, Kabuki, Kumiodori), music, and craft techniques (ceramics etc.).
+In the field of Karate and Kobudo, the field of designation is “Intangible Cultural Property” (mukei bunkazai).
+According to law, this exclusively refers to human skills of high historical or artistic value such as drama (Noh, Bunraku, Kabuki, Kumiodori), music, and craft techniques (ceramics etc.).

 - Designation year 1997: Nagamine Shōshin, Yagi Meitoku, Itokazu Seiki.